What to know about buying a house in Utah

 First-time home buyer loans in Utah

-If you’re a first–time buyer in Utah with a 20% down payment, you can get a conventional loan with a low interest rate.
-And you never have to pay for private mortgage insurance (PMI).
-The same goes for buyers anywhere in the nation.
+If you’re a first-time buyer in Utah with a 20% down payment, you can get a conventional loan with a low interest rate and no private mortgage insurance (PMI).
+The same goes for buyers anywhere in the country.Find the best first-time home buyer loan for you.
+Start here

 - Conventional 97: From Freddie Mac or Fannie Mae.
 3% down payment and 620 minimum credit score.
 You can usually stop paying mortgage insurance after a few years